Flux-Cored Welding: The Basics for Mild Steel | MillerWelds

 Learn some techniques when using the self-shielded flux-cored process for welding mild steel — an ideal process for welding outdoors.

-Flux-cored welding produces a slag that sits on top of the finished weld and must be chipped off.
-It also tends to produce welds that aren’t as visually attractive as MIG welds.
-For these reasons, it makes sense to switch to the MIG process for indoor welding.
+Both forms of flux-cored welding create a layer of slag that sits on top of the finished weld and must be chipped off.
+As a result, they often are less visually refined than MIG welds.
+For these reasons, many operators choose MIG for indoor applications where appearance and cleanup are priorities.

 Miller offers a wide range of safety accessories for everyone from the occasional hobbyist to the full-time professional welder.
 Your owner’s manual contains additional information about safety apparel and precautions.